 Other symptoms in the hand such as swelling, joint pains and various lumps are not due to carpal tunnel syndrome.

-The common operation involves quite a long incision on the palm of the hand, usually needing 6 – 8 stitches.
+The open surgery for Carpal Tunnel syndrome involves quite a long incision on the palm of the hand, usually needing 6 – 8 stitches.
 It can take many weeks for recovery.

 At LapSurgery we have been performing the minimally invasive (keyhole) technique for more than 15 years and have performed more than 1,500 of these procedures.